til026/cse15l-lab-reports/lab-report-2-week-4.md

 Bug in original file is that it will breakdown if there's no bracket or parenthesis as the method ```indexof()``` will output ```-1``` in the while loop.

-I created a testfile that doesn't contain any bracket or parenthesis but with only a title, it corrected shows the symptom that throw a ```StringIndexOutOfBoundsException```
+I created a testfile that doesn't contain any bracket or parenthesis but with only a title, it correctly shows the symptom that throw a ```StringIndexOutOfBoundsException```

 After changing the code, the output is ```[]```, correct.
 ## Code Change 2: Fix printing images and non-link with text between brackets and parenthesis